What to Do in Colmar, France Beyond Chrismas Markets

 The busiest times to be in Colmar are from late November through January when it’s the famous Christmas market season.
 The whole area with neighboring towns turns into a winter wonderland.

-While amazing, I actually think there are better times to visit Colmar – like right before Easter.
+Christmas markets in Colmar are fantastic, but, I think there are better times to visit Colmar – like right before Easter.

 From late March through early April, the town is decorated for Easter and you can go shopping at the Easter markets.
 It’s warm, crowds aren’t as bad as during Christmas and it also opens many opportunities for biking around.